 This Little Known Natural Waterslide In Idaho Will Be Your New Favorite Summer Destination

-But occasionally, Idaho’s incredible geology, mountain streams, and the power of Mother Nature combine to create something far more spectacular than acres of concrete and plastic tubes.
-Here, in the lush forest just outside of Priest Lake, you’ll find a perfectly formed, natural water slide, set at just the right angle for endless hours of summer fun.
-Check it out!
+There’s a lot to love about Idaho.
+This gorgeous state features dozens of beautiful rivers, lakes, and swimming holes around every corner to retreat to when you need to cool off.
+However, occasionally, Idaho’s incredible geology, mountain streams, and the power of Mother Nature combine to create something far more spectacular than acres of concrete and plastic tubes.
+Here, in the lush forest just outside of Priest Lake, you’ll find a perfectly formed natural waterslide in Idaho.

 Ready to check it out for yourself?

 For the adventurer who wants the rush of a waterslide without the sting of high admission prices, this hidden gem in Northern Idaho is absolute perfection!
-Give it a try, and let us know what you think!

 To reach these natural waterslides in Idaho, follow Highway 57 towards Coolin and the Lionhead Campground.
 Rather than turn left into Lionhead Campground, turn right onto a gravel road and follow it for five miles.
 You will want a high-clearance vehicle due to the rough terrain of this road.